philipmw/homeontheroute.com/README.md

 # Home On The Route

-Home On The Route, a web app helping you find the perfect neighborhood for your car-free lifestyle
+Home On The Route, a web app helping you find the perfect neighborhood for your car-free lifestyle.

 ## Development Requirements